And it’ important to ask yourself lots of questions:

 What’s your sleep pattern saying?
 What’s your ‘ideal’ number of sleep hours?
 We all differ.
 So do you feel comfortable with 5, 6, 7, 8 or even 9+ hours?
 And is something stopping you from having a good night’s sleep?
 Changes in temperature, your home environment? late nights? people in the home? items in your bedroom?

-What you can do to start turning things around
+Think of these things to help you start turning things around

 Record it.
 I know I keep banging on with the same thing, but start by keeping a record of what’s going on.
 That’s how you get to the root of the problem.